Butt joint: Cam fasteners

-A cam fastener is a two-part knock-down fastener often employed in flat pack furniture.
-It consists of a cam post (or cam dowel), with a threaded end and a head, and a cam lock (or cam nut, or simply cam), with a circumferential groove designed to lock onto the head of the post when the cam is rotated perpendicularly to the post axis.
-It is generally used to attach the edge of one particle board piece to the face of another.
+A cam fastener is a two-part knock-down fastener often employed in flat-pack furniture.
+It consists of a cam post (or cam dowel), with a threaded end and a head, and a cam lock (or cam nut, or simply cam) with a circumferential groove designed to lock onto the head of the post when the cam is rotated perpendicularly to the post axis.
+It is generally used to attach the edge of a particle board to the face of another.

 The cam post is screwed into a predrilled hole in the face of one piece, such that the post head and barrel section protrude.
 The cam lock is placed in a cylindrical well near the edge of a second piece, which has a predrilled hole extending from the side of the well to the edge of the piece.
-With the cam aligned to allow insertion of the post head, the two pieces are brought together, such that the post head rests inside the cam.
+With the cam aligned to allow insertion of the post head, the two boards are brought together, such that the post head rests inside the cam.
 The cam is then rotated with a screwdriver, capturing the post head, and pulling and locking the pieces together.